blahsd/supernerd.widget/README.md

 Select them by editing the `theme` variable in `display.coffee`, or make your own css.

 # Credits
+* [splintah/nerdbar.widget](https://github.com/splintah/nerdbar.widget): tons of code that I took shamelessly and adapted/expanded.
+Definitely would not have done supernerd if it wasn't for this code.
-* [herbischoff/nerbar.widget](https://github.com/herrbischoff/nerdbar.widget): most of the original styling
+* [herbischoff/nerbar.widget](https://github.com/herrbischoff/nerdbar.widget): most of the original nerdbar widget.
-* [Pe8er/playbox.widget](https://github.com/Pe8er/Playbox.widget): the script that fetches information from iTunes, which I recklessly mutilated for use with supernerd
+* [Pe8er/playbox.widget](https://github.com/Pe8er/Playbox.widget): the script that fetches information from iTunes, which I recklessly mutilated for use with supernerd.
-* [syndresorhus/hyper-snazzy](https://github.com/sindresorhus/hyper-snazzy): I copied the sweet colors of the `snazzy` theme from here
+* [syndresorhus/hyper-snazzy](https://github.com/sindresorhus/hyper-snazzy): I copied the sweet colors of the `snazzy` theme from here.